Isaacokai/my-portfolio/README.md

 ---

-_This portfolio was built with HTML and CSS for the Vibe Coding Hackathon._
+_This portfolio was built with HTML and CSS for a Hackathon._